 Karnataka has the largest pool of management quota MBBS seats in India, making it the most practical option for students scoring 400-550.
 Colleges like Rajarajeswari Medical College, MS Ramaiah, JSS Mysuru, KS Hegde Mangalore, and KMC Manipal/Mangalore all have management quota seats available through FindUrCollege's counselling network.

+Private medical college fees are essentially the same whether you scored 400, 450 or 500 marks in NEET — management-quota tuition at NMC-approved private colleges runs about ₹18–32L per year, or ₹1.2–1.8Cr total over 5.5 years.
+Your marks decide which colleges' merit lists you clear, not the fee the college charges.
 The 5.5-year MBBS programme cost through management quota must be planned carefully.
 Fees are paid term-by-term — typically twice a year.
 Education loans from SBI, Axis Bank, HDFC, and other banks cover MBBS fees at most NMC-approved colleges.

 Cost Component